Credit card debt is a problem for many, but it doesn’t have to be a problem for you. Here’s how it works and how to avoid it.

 A creditor can sue you in a court of law, and if they win a judgment, they may be able to garnish your wages or take nonexempt property and assets.

 Credit card debt is a problem for many people, but it doesn’t have to be a problem for you.
 Living debt-free is within every cardholder’s capability.
-The key is to always be aware of charging and balances – charge only what you can afford, pay your balances on time.
-When credit problems arise, address them immediately.
+The key is to always be aware of charging and balances – charge only what you can afford and pay your balances on time.
+Also, when credit problems arise, address them immediately.